aj1365/HSIConvKAN/README.md

 Acknowledgement
 ---------------------

 The Efficient KAN is implementated from [EfficientKAN](https://github.com/Blealtan/efficient-kan).
+The 3D KAN is implementated from [3DKAN](https://github.com/FirasBDarwish/ConvKAN3D).

 ## License